-Side yards will have a minimum building set-back of five (5') feet with fifteen (15') feet total.
+Side yards will have a minimum building set-back of five (5') feet with fifteen (15') feet total and a minimum of fifteen (15') feet between houses.

 Rear yards will have a minimum building set-back of thirty (30') feet.